-By then Pompey were back in the Premier League, enjoying a seven-year stay and, in 2008, won the FA Cup with a 1-0 win over Cardiff at Wembley, qualifying for European competition for the first time in their history.
+By then the Blues were back in the Premier League – where they enjoyed a seven-year stay – and, in 2008, won the FA Cup with a 1-0 win over Cardiff at Wembley, qualifying for European competition for the first time in their history.

 Pompey reached their fifth FA Cup final in 2010, losing 1-0 to Chelsea, and were relegated to the Championship in the same season, as a crippling financial crisis took hold.

 In 2012 the Blues were relegated to League One, dropping out of the top two divisions for the first time since 1983, and fell into the bottom tier a year later.

 But stability was restored by fan ownership and they started on the journey back up the leagues by securing the League Two title in May 2017.

 That saw Pompey become one of only five sides to win all four of the fully-professional divisions in English football.

 Michael Eisner's Tornante Company became the new owners in August 2017 and the Blues are now looking to continue their rise under the management of Kenny Jackett.

 Football League First Division (second tier)

 Winners: 1939, 2008